joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     }

-Internally the `getEncryptionKey()` method calls the EncryptionKeyGenerator class’s `validateStrongPassword()` method and, if the password isn’t valid, throws an exception.
+Internally the `getEncryptionKey()` method calls the EncryptionKeyGenerator class's `validateStrongPassword()` method and, if the password isn't valid, throws an exception.
 The `validateStrongPassword()` method is a public method so that application code can check a password without calling the `getEncryptionKey()` method to avoid causing an error.